Header BG 2 | Japanese knotweed | JKSL

 Schedule a survey

-If our initial evaluation confirms the presence of a Japanese knotweed infestation, we can arrange an on-site visit to provide you with a comprehensive assessment and options to professionally remove the Knotweed.
+If our initial evaluation confirms the presence of a Japanese knotweed infestation, we can arrange a site visit to provide you with a comprehensive assessment and options to professionally remove the Knotweed.

 Don’t Let That Suspicious Weed Grow